SoundCampaign pays music lovers with large Spotify playlists to listen to, critique and (sometimes) add new songs to their playlists

 Concerns

-Additionally, if a playlist has a genre’s name in its title, the site expects the curator to review “all main genres, as well as subgenres” that are related.
-“If a track is matched based on selected genres, but a curator refuses to add it because of the track’s genre, it may lead us to believe that the genre settings were set incorrectly by the curator.
+And if a playlist has a genre’s name in its title, the site expects the curator to review “all main genres, as well as subgenres.”
+Says the site: “If a track is matched based on selected genres, but a curator refuses to add it because of the track’s genre, it may lead us to believe that the genre settings were set incorrectly by the curator.
 This would cause us to withdraw payment.”

 The site also says that it expects “curators to add a track to their playlist if it fits.”
 It doesn’t say what you’re supposed to do if you simply don’t like the track and don’t want it in your playlist.